Shockedshodan/notion-poster/notion-journal/Readme.md

 ```

 ## How it works
-The utility expects the Notion journal to be a two-level structure:
+The utility expects the Notion journal to be a flat database of messages,
-1. a "database" of daily entries
-2. each daily entry a plaintext list of journal messages
+each message as a separate row.
+Messages are put into the `Entry` column
+(special `title` field in Notion)

 When run, the utility:
 * connects to Notion with the provided `api_key`
-* queries the `db_id` journal database for today's daily entry by `person_id`
-* if there is no such entry, it creates a new one
-* appends the text from the commandline arguments as a timestamped entry to the entry
+* posts the given text as a new entry into database `db_id` marked as `person_id`
-* tries to run a desktop notification
+* tries to send a desktop notification to the user

 ## Important notes